The Armory: An important part of the Fencing Academy. Our fencers learn how to do basic repairs tot heir equipment!

 Clip: This clip is probably the hardest thing to connect to your jacket when connecting to the fencing reel.

 Fencing.net: Before we started purchasing all club equipment from Absolute Fencing Gear, we purchased most of our equipment from Fencing.net.
 The owner was also a UNC graduate.

 The Fencing Mask: An integral part of the fencers practice and competitive uniform.

-The Airborne Paratrooper: Fayetteville, NC is home to Fort Bragg which is home to 82nd Airborne Division.
+The Airborne Paratrooper: Fayetteville, NC is home to Fort Liberty which is home to 82nd Airborne Division.
 Many soldiers jump out of planes!

-82nd Airborne Patch: The 82nd Airborne Division is headquartered at Fort Bragg.
+82nd Airborne Patch: The 82nd Airborne Division is headquartered at Fort Liberty.
 Many of our families and fencers are part of the 82nd Airborne Division.

 New AAFA Fencers: A new AAFA Fencers logo replaced the previous AAFA fencers (also in this collage).
 The previous one was unbalanced, graphically.

 Iron Mike: Iron Mike is a statue that can be found both on Fort Liberty and in front of the Airborne Special Operations Museum in Downtown Fayetteville, not far from the All-American Fencing Academy.

 Fencing Glove: Another part of the fencers uniform for practice and competitive fencing.